ghedo/pflask/README.md

 in `/tmp/overlay` so that the container directory (`/path/to/container`) will be unaffected.

 Note that this requires support for AuFS on the host system.
-Also, AUFS does not (yet?) support user namespaces, so that they need to be disabled (that's what the `--no-userns` option is for):
+Also, AuFS does not (yet?) support user namespaces, so that they need to be disabled (that's what the `--no-userns` option is for).

  * Build a Debian package: